Video shows rare sight of bear giving vocal performance at Yosemite National Park

 Check out this video of an adult male black bear vocalizing in a tree!
 Bears can produce a wide repertoire of sounds, typically when defensive, afraid, distressed, or aggressive.
 We're not sure what prompted this unscheduled a capella concert...#KeepBearsWild pic.twitter.com/2PZZtUHJHs

-In the video, you can hear the bear on top of a tree belting out his voice for nearly a minute.
+In the video, you can hear the bear belting out his voice for nearly a minute.

 Bears can make all kinds of noises, typically when they are afraid, distressed, or aggressive.
 But the park says it doesn't appear there was anything wrong here.

-Rangers say they see this bear all the time and seems to be healthy.
+Rangers say they see this bear all the time and he seems to be healthy.

 Yosemite National Park recently announced that it is ending the day-use reservation system that was in effect throughout this summer due to the COVID-19 pandemic.